2019 kaDON Fall Retreat FAQ

 - +$50 roundtrip shuttle transportation to/from Chicago, Illinois (ORD Int’l Airport)

 Sure, lodging first.
-Our awesome retreat center is outfitted with centrally-heated 4-person rooms, 2-person rooms and a very small handful of single apartments all within walking distance from the food hall and the artistic venues.
+Our awesome retreat center is outfitted with centrally-heated 4-person rooms, 2-person rooms and a handful of single apartments all within walking distance from the dining hall and the artistic venues.
 The 4-person room is included in the cost of registration.
-If available when you register, you can also choose to upgrade your lodging situation by choosing the 2-person room option (+$25) or the 1-person room option (+$50, only 5 available).
+If available when you register, you can also choose to upgrade your lodging situation by choosing the 2-person room option (+$25) or the 1-person room option (+$50, limited availability).

 The actual address for the retreat center is 1802 Co Rd J, Mukwonago, WI 53149 and the official name is Perlman Retreat Center.
 We will have shuttle options from Chicago and Milwaukee following the below schedule that you may elect during registration for an additional fee.